Li Da (general)

 Li Da (李達 (李达, Lǐ Dá); April 19, 1905 – July 12, 1993) was a general in the People's Liberation Army of China, former deputy of the PLA General Staff, as well as being an adviser to the Central Military Commission.

 Biography

 Early life

 Xiao was born in Mei County, Shaanxi Province of China.

 He joined the Sixth Army Group and participated the Encirclement Campaigns in 1930s.
 He joined the Chinese Communist Party in 1932 and participated in the Long March.
 He went to Jinggangshan and was recruited to the Red Fourth Army.

 Military career

-Between 1930–1933, he was appointed as first to command of the Third Army, and later Second Army Group, and later the Eighth Route Army, fighting in many battles consisting of the Nationalist Encirclement Campaigns till the Chinese Civil War.
+Between 1930 and 1933, he was appointed as first to command of the Third Army, and later Second Army Group, and later the Eighth Route Army, fighting in many battles consisting of the Nationalist Encirclement Campaigns till the Chinese Civil War.

+He was a member of the National Defense Commission that sat between 1965 and 1975.
+He was a member of the Standing Committee of the National People's Congress from January 1965 to March 1978 and was a member of the Central Committee of the Chinese Communist Party from August 1973 to September 1982.
+He was a deputy chief of staff of the People's Liberation Army from November 1972 to March 1980..
+Between March 1980 and July 1993 he was an advisor to the Central Military Affairs Commisison and from September 1982 to September 1985 he was a member of the Central Advisory Commission.

 He died in Beijing on July 12, 1993.